Brightify/Cuckoo/README.md

 #### Call matchers
 As a second parameter of the `verify` function you can use instances of `CallMatcher`.
 Its primary function is to assert how many times was the call made.
 But the `matches` function has a parameter of type `[StubCall]` which means you can use a custom `CallMatcher` to inspect the stub calls or for some side effect.

 Note: Call matchers are applied after the parameter matchers.
-So you get only stub calls of wanted method with correct arguments.
+So you get only stub calls of the desired method with correct arguments.

 Standard call matchers are: